iglosiggio/huayra-drivers-common/README.md

 ```

 Driver packages which are not installed by default (e. g. backports of drivers
-from newer Linux packages, or the proprietary NVidia driver package
-"nvidia-current") have a "Modaliases:" package header which includes all
+from newer Linux packages) have a "Modaliases:" package header which includes all
 modalias patterns from all kernel modules that they ship.
 It is recommended to
 add these headers to the package with `dh_modaliases(1)`.